 I love sliceforms.
 What are they you say?
 Well, they are exactly what the term says...slices of a form.
 For example, I decided to make a sliceform of a sphere.
 I used my designing software with the Cameo Silhouette and created this sphere.
-I have included the .Studio files if you would like to make sliceforms of the sphere or torus at the end of this post.
+I have included the PDF and .Studio files if you would like to make sliceforms at the end of this post.
 They would look great as a decoration for a party or as an ornament.
 The shapes took me hours to make so please pass them along and appreciate what math can do!

 Marley loves it too!
 Amazing that it lies flat when put together.